jhong16/My-Github-Page/index.md

 ---
-layout: home
+layout: default
 title: Ji hann Hong | Home
+permalink: /
 ---

-# Welcome
+# About

 My name is Ji hann Hong.

-I am a software engineer with 3+ years of experience in developing secure, high-performance applications using Java and Python.
-My career's domain is currently specialized in the security aspects of software, from PKI broadly to debugging Java runtime environments for TLSv1.3 cipher suites specifically.
+I am a software engineer with >4 years of experience.
+I began in the security domain but have rapidly expanded interests and expertise in full stack development.

 ## Featured Experience